-Executive Officers Factor actors Included among Committee Considerations All NEOs • Compensation of comparable executives at the comparison group firms • Financial performance of M&T (especially on a "net operating" basis, which excludes the effect of one- time gains and expenses) over the most recent fiscal year and prior years • Achievement of M&T compared to its corporate, financial, strategic and operational objectives and business plans and compared to the performance of the comparison group firms • Cumulative shareholder return • Restrictions placed on compensation by the TARP Compensation Standards NEOs other than the Chief Executive Officer • Recommendations of the Chief Executive Officer and other applicable senior managers • Individual performance based on discussion between the Chief Executive Officer and the Committee
+Factors Included among Committee Considerations

+- Compensation of comparable executives at the comparison group firms; - Financial performance of M&T (especially on a "net operating" basis, which excludes the effect of one-time gains and expenses) over the most recent fiscal year and prior years; - Achievement of M&T compared to its corporate, financial, strategic and operational objectives and business plans and compared to the performance of the comparison group firms; - Cumulative shareholder return; and - Restrictions placed on compensation by the TARP Compensation Standards.

+NEOs other than the Chief Executive Officer

+Recommendations of the Chief Executive Officer and other applicable senior managers, and an assessment of individual performance.

 Role of Compensation Consultants.
-In 2010 the Nomination, Compensation and Governance Committee retained the services of McLagan to perform a review of the NEOs' compensation and to provide insights into the anticipated compensation levels at the comparison group for 2010 performance.
+In both 2010 and 2011, the Nomination, Compensation and Governance Committee retained the services of McLagan to review the NEOs' compensation and to provide insights for each of those years into the anticipated compensation levels within the comparison group for 2010 and 2011 performance.
 McLagan's review included a review of the following components of NEO compensation: